 Why do you need two dental visits each year?
 You may not.
 That answer may surprise you, but like all dental and medical care, the number of times any patient visits the dentist should be based on individual needs.
-The Dentistry @ 1881 team offers patients the highest quality oral health care, and that includes developing a regular dental checkup and cleaning routine that ensures optimal oral health and wellbeing.
+The Dentistry @ 1881 team offers patients the quality oral health care, and that includes developing a regular dental checkup and cleaning routine that ensures optimal oral health and wellbeing.

 What the Canadian Dental Association has to Say